Scientists Confirm Existence of Woo-Woo. Woo-Woo Declares Results Inconclusive

-Between all we know to be true and all we know to be false lies a world of woo.
-“Woo-woo,” to use the full term, refers to ideas considered irrational or based on extremely flimsy evidence or that appeal to mysterious occult forces or powers.
+Between all we know to be true, and all we know to be false, lies a world of woo.
+Woo-Woo, to use the official term, refers to ideas considered irrational or based on extremely flimsy evidence, or that appeal to mysterious occult forces or powers.

 But who decides what's woo-woo, and what gets accepted into the hallowed halls of scientific truth?